Dr. Susan Swim, PhD, MFT

 Providing Certificate Program in Community Engagement: A Collaborative Recovery Model

 Dr. Swim has been on faculty at the Houston Galveston Institute since the early eighties.
 She moved to Southern California from Houston in 2002 and continues to participate as faculty.
 Upon moving to California she was faculty at the Department of Counseling and Family Sciences at Loma Linda University in Loma Linda, California where she specialized in teaching and supervision from a strength based and client involved post-modern viewpoint.
 In 2008 she created Now I See A Person Institute.
-She retired from Loma Linda in 2011 to particpate full time with Now I See A Person Institute.
-Her passion has been her research on Process Ethics (what is the right and good for every client in therapy), Healing the Underserved From Trauma (helping clients transform from trauma after lengthy histories of unsuccessful therapies, hospitalizations, and psychiatric interventions), and Family Reunification (aiding families with high family conflict, including families in danger of loosing parental rights or extended separations).
-Her articles have been used in various universitites on Law and Ethics.
-Dr. Swim feels every client has the opportunity for sucessful change based on the client-therapist relationship creating collaborative goals and sustainable, individualized outcomes.
+She retired from Loma Linda in 2011 to participate full time with Now I See A Person Institute.
+Her passion has been her research on Supervision (her early work with Harlene Anderson was on publishing supervision articles on collaborative learning), Process Ethics (what is the right and good for every client in therapy), Healing the Underserved From Trauma (helping clients transform from trauma after lengthy histories of unsuccessful therapies, hospitalizations, and psychiatric interventions), and Family Reunification (aiding families with high family conflict, including families in danger of loosing parental rights or extended separations).
+Her articles have been used in various universities on Supervision and Training, Law and Ethics, Trauma and Family Reunification.
+Dr. Swim feels every client has the opportunity for successful change and is inclusive of on the collaborative client-therapist relationship creating collaborative goals and sustainable, individualized outcomes.

-Dr. Swim’s lifelong passion has been an educator of post modern theories, espeacially CLS.
-Her early mentors and friends were Harold Goolishian, Harlene Anderson, Lynn Hoffman and Tom Andersen.
-Currently she trains learners at NISAPI in Community Engagement: A Collaborative Recovery Model (a combining of CLS with recovery philosophies).
+Dr. Swim’s lifelong passion has been an educator of post modern theories, especially Dialogical-Collaborative Practices Her early mentors and friends were Harold Goolishian, Harlene Anderson, Lynn Hoffman, Ken Gergen and Tom Andersen.
+Currently she trains learners at NISAPI in Community Engagement: A Collaborative Recovery Model (CEACRM).
 Within CEACRM are the premises that therapy is collaborative and self tailored to the needs of each individual.
-Hence clients are “seen” as people and not just diagnostic labels, (akin to the post modern philosophies of today and works within the MFT’s field of the first marrriage and family therapists) and many problems are relational and accure from trauma.
-Clients are “seen and heard” within a safe environment and where they are not afraid to speak the unspoken.
-Dr. Swim within her thirty-five year career has treated an abundance of mental health issues.
-She researched and authored on Supervision in the mid eighties, Process Ethics starting in the 1990’s, and Healing the Underserved From Trauma and Family Reunification starting in 2008, and remains passionate on this theme of how change occurs through the authentic and collaborative process between client and therapist, always including the need of each client in a unique manner.
-Her early work with Harlene Anderson was on publishing supervision articles on collaborative learning.
-She has continued to publish on these themes and views strength based proficient therapy as social justice.
+Hence clients are “seen” as people and not just diagnostic labels, and many problems are relational and accrue from trauma.
+Dr. Swim within her thirty-seven year career has treated an abundance of mental health issues.
+She researched and authored on Supervision in the mid eighties, Process Ethics starting in the 1990’s, and Healing the Underserved From Trauma and Family Reunification starting in 2008, and remains passionate on these themes of how change occurs through the authentic and collaborative process between client and therapist, always including the need of each client in a unique manner.
+She continues to publish on these themes and views strength based proficient therapy as social justice.

-She continues presenting at state, national, and international conferences on Collaborative Language Systems and Community Engagement: A Collaborative Recovery Model for Individual, Marriage and Family Therapy, Teaching and Research.
-Among her various interests are: academic teaching; qualitative research and publications on supervision, teaching, and clinical practice centering upon a postmodern backdrop.
+Dr. Swim continues presenting at state, national, and international conferences on Collaborative Dialogical-Practices and Community Engagement: A Collaborative Recovery Model for Individual, Marriage and Family Therapy, Teaching and Research.
+Among her various current and past interests are: academic teaching, qualitative research, authoring publications on supervision, teaching, and clinical practice centering upon a postmodern backdrop at NISAPI.

 Phone: (626) 487-9305